Our updated bylaws can be viewed in full below. A summary of the changes made in January 2021 can be viewed here.

-(e) Quorum.
+- Quorum.
 At all meetings of the Board of Directors, the presence of a majority of the Directors shall constitute a quorum for the transaction of business and the act of a majority of the Directors present at any such meeting shall be the act of the Board of Directors, except as may be otherwise specifically provided by law or these Bylaws.
-Further, no more than two-thirds of the Directors present shall be of one gender as prescribed in Article V Section 2 Subsection (b) of this document.
+Further, no more than two-thirds of the Directors present shall identify as the same gender as prescribed in Article V Section 2 Subsection (b) of this document.
 Provided, however, at least one Director serving on the Executive Team shall be present at all regular and special meetings to satisfy the quorum requirement.
 A Director not present at a meeting may, upon written notice in advance of the meeting, give his or her electoral proxy to any other Director.

 Section 11.
 Compensation and Expenses.

-Section 2.
-Benefits.
 Members are entitled to nominate and elect candidates for a position on the Board of Directors in accordance with Article IV.
-Members are elligable to attend events open to CMUA members.
+Members are eligible to attend events open to CMUA members.

 Section 4.
 Expulsion, Suspension or Termination of Members.